Mr6MJT/CYBOST/README.md

 -echo server.

--chat with your friends online [soon].
+-chat with your friends online.

 -generate malware [soon].